imafshanali/Netflix-Clone/README.md

 I am working on creating a Netflix clone just to enhance my coding skills.
+I've just created the landing page but i will keep updating the code as i complete each portion of code. i am writing the code in portions so that i keep updating it on GitHub.